 Tragic Dream: Eddard keeps having dreams about his sister Lyanna's death and an unidentified promise he made to her.

 Values Dissonance: An in-universe example: Viserys believes he sold Dany to Drogo and thus is outraged when Drogo won't pay him via retaking Westeros.
-From a Dothraki perspective, Viserys did Drogo a favor that should, but necessarily needs to, be repaid at some point.
+From a Dothraki perspective, Viserys did Drogo a favor that should be repaid, but doesn't need to be repaid immediately, or when the recipient demands it.

 Villain Ball: Viserys is so deluded by belief in his superiority that he totally underestimates the brutal barbarian horde that he believes should serve him and foolishly thinks that their rules of Sacred Hospitality will save him when he violates their taboos and threatens the lives of their rulers.
 Instead, they getcreative.